mcprakash/docs.hackerone.com/docs/programs/swag.md

 ![swag](./images/swag-1.png)

-Your program is responsible for fulfillment and delivery of swag to the hacker.
+Your program is responsible for fulfillment and delivery of swag to the hacker